Back to the Networking Future

 In the early 1990s, I worked at a carrier and provided networking services that included voice over data lines.
 Now, we talk about unified communications—the integration of chat, voice, mobile, etc.—as the newest and best innovation.
 In a lot of ways, it’s just a tweak on what we provided clients with 20-plus years ago.

 Today we’re talking about “serverless” computing, which in my humble, “telco-reared” opinion resembles the centralized computing of my early days in the field.
+(And before I’m besieged with folks taking umbrage at the thought of comparing mainframes to serverless computing, please consider that I’m viewing it from a networking lens.)

 We know that networking is—and always will be—central to the enterprise.
 It’s a utility people rarely notice, and when they do, it’s because something has gone wrong.
+(And no wonder they take note: An often-cited figure from IHS Markit puts the cost of network downtime for an average-sized enterprise at $1 million a year.)

 So the function of networking has been and will remain the same: to securely and consistently connect employees, their applications and their data.
 That will never change.